 Dr. Zita Sebesvari heads UNU-EHS’ academic section Environmental Vulnerability and Ecosystem Services (EVES).

 An ecologist by training, Dr. Sebesvari holds a Ph.D.
 (Dr. rer. nat.) in Environmental Science from the Carl von Ossietzky University in Oldenburg, Germany.
-She also holds a M.Sc. in History, and has a great interest in inter- and transdisciplinary research design and project implementation.
+She also holds a postgraduate degree in History, and has a great interest in inter- and transdisciplinary research design and project implementation.

-Dr. Sebesvari is author or co-author of around 70 publications, and served as a Lead Author of the IPCC Special Report on Ocean and the Cryosphere in a Changing Climate (SROCCC, Chapter 4 and Summary for Policymakers; 2019).
+Dr. Sebesvari is author or co-author of around 80 publications, and served as a Lead Author of the IPCC Special Report on the Ocean and Cryosphere in a Changing Climate (SROCCC, Chapter 4 and Summary for Policymakers; 2019).

 In addition to her research work, Dr. Sebesvari lectures in the UNU-EHS – University of Bonn Joint M.Sc.
 Programme “Geography of Environmental Risks and Human Security”, with a course on “Ecosystem-based approaches for disaster risk reduction and climate change adaptation”.
-She supervises Ph.D. and M.Sc. students in topics related to social-ecological vulnerability and risk and ecosystem-based approaches to disaster risk reduction and adaptation.
+She is the Head of the Academic Board and supervises Ph.D. and M.Sc. students in topics related to social-ecological vulnerability and risk and ecosystem-based approaches to disaster risk reduction and adaptation.

 Besides her engagement in the IPCC process, Dr. Sebesvari serves as UNU’s focal point to the science-policy networks Partnership for Environment and Disaster Risk Reduction (PEDRR) and the Friends of Ecosystem-based Adaptation (FEBA).